Komrod/captn/README.md

 	}
 ```

-Remember that when changing current directory on local machine, it will keep it as the current directory for the rest of the script until changed.
+Remember that when changing current directory on local machine, it will keep it as the current directory for the rest of the script, until changed.
 If you want to be sure to be on the right directory, just use "cd" command on the beginning of your action.

 ### Echo warning Error Success